mgondan/rolog/README.md

 More detailed installation instructions are found on the SWI-Prolog webpage.

+_Please note:_ There is currently a problem with missing symbols from SWI-Prolog packs that are loaded from the R package.
+I am aware of two fixes.

+Either you invoke R below with LD_PRELOAD:

+`LD_PRELOAD=/usr/local/lib/swipl/lib/x86_64-linux/libswipl.so R`

+Or, alternatively, recompile and reinstall swipl:

+`cmake .. -DCMAKE_C_STANDARD_LIBRARIES="-lswipl"`

+`make`

+`sudo make install`

+I guess both of them are "cruel", so any hint is welcome.

-2. Please install R on your computer
+3. Please install R on your computer

 `sudo apt install r-base`

-3. Please install the "rologpp" pack for SWI-prolog
+4. Please install the "rologpp" pack for SWI-prolog

 `swipl`